DrizzleSuite/DrizzleSMS/README.md

 1. Clone Git

-2. Install Facebook SDK, Parse, and ParseLoginUI (and any of library in build.gradle) as library dependencies.
+2. Install Facebook SDK, Parse, Google gms, and ParseLoginUI (and any of library in build.gradle) as library dependencies.

 3. Be Happy!